Kokatha

 The Kokatha, also known as the Kokatha Mula, are an Aboriginal Australian people of the state of South Australia.
 They speak the Kokatha language, close to or a dialect of the Western Desert language.

 Country

-Traditional Kokatha lands extend over some 54,000 mi2 according to the estimation of Norman Tindale, stretching over some of the harshest, waterless land on the Australian continent.
+Traditional Kokatha lands extend over some 54,000 mi2 according to the estimation of Norman Tindale, stretching over some of the harshest and most waterless land on the Australian continent.
 They include Tarcoola, Kingoonyah, Pimba and the McDouall Peak as well as modern townships of Roxby Downs and Woomera.
 The lands extend west as far as Ooldea and the Ooldea Range while the northern frontier runs up to the Stuart Range and Lake Phillipson.
 Their boundary with Barngarla lands is marked by an ecological transition from their plateau to the lower hilly acacia scrubland and salt lake zones running south to the coast.

 The tribes bordering on Kokatha lands were, running north clockwise, the Pitjantjara, the Yankuntjatjarra, the Antakirinja, the Arabana and Kuyani to their east, the Barngarla on the southeastern flank, the Wirangu directly south, the Mirning southwest, and the Ngalia to their west.